TheoCaesar/Angular-17--Directives-Deep-Dive/comments.md

 in our app component we place our directive on a paragraph tag to display if we have an admin user log in. currently all we are doing is to log stuff to console if conditions are met, so our paragraph contents are going to read the same nonetheless, hence acting as an attribute directive for now.

+### making directive Structural.
+To make our directive structural in nature we will have to replace our console logs with changes in the template.
+To do this we have to:
+1. inject template ref and view container ref classes into our custom directive; preferrably with the inject method.
+2. in our effect method, we compare our logged in user's permision with that of the input variable and if they are the same we display our message with the createEmbeddedView method which takes our template ref instance as an argument; else we only invoke the clear method.
+3. the template Ref is basically geting what we want added to our dom and for it to work we need to use the ng-template selector to wrap the block of code we need rendered if need be.
+On the ng template selector we have our directive selector (sans *) sit on it and its this that we want to access with the injection of our template reference.